GroundCTL2MajorTom/pocs/tenda_FH1206_buffer_overflow4.md

 ## Vulnerability details

 There is a stack buffer overflow vulnerability in Tenda FH1216 V1.2.0.8(8155)_EN, located in the **fromNatlimit** function.
-The function receives the `chkHz` parameter from a POST request. `   sprintf(v4, "lan_controllist.asp?page=%s", v2);` The statement will cause a buffer overflow.
+The function receives the `page` parameter from a POST request. `   sprintf(v4, "lan_controllist.asp?page=%s", v2);` The statement will cause a buffer overflow.
 The `page` value provided by the user may exceed the capacity of the `v4` array, thereby triggering this security vulnerability.

 ![image](https://github.com/user-attachments/assets/7a84529f-7a8a-44e0-bf6e-fc70203d573a)